Park It at Tacoma's Stunning Waterfront

 Itinerary Suggested Season: Spring-Summer

 Day 1: Check in at the Silver Cloud Inn on Ruston Way and enjoy the views of the Puget Sound from your room.
 As your stomach starts to growl for some dinner leave the car keys in your room and walk along the Ruston Way Trail.
 Take in the views from Dickman Mill Park and Les Davis Pier and keep an eye out for sea life.
 On your walk you have several options for meals depending on how far you would like to take your walk.
 If you’re willing to trek it to the end of the trail you will make it to Pt.
 Ruston where you can grab a bite at Wildfin.
 Enjoy locally sourced seafood with sweeping views of the Puget Sound.
-After dinner if you’re not too stuffed stop by Dolce Si for dessert, their gelato is delicious!
+After dinner if you’re not too stuffed hop across the street to Ice Cream Social, their ice cream is amazing!

 Day 2: Start your morning off with complimentary breakfast at the Silver Cloud Inn.
 Then head on over to the stunning Pt.
 Defiance Park.
 If you make it there before 10am on the weekdays or 1pm on the weekend park the car at the beginning of the park and follow the signs for 5 mile drive.
 During these times the drive is closed to vehicles and becomes a paved scenic walk.
 Take in the nature around you and make sure to stop at the view points.
 Along the way you will spot The Tacoma Narrows Bridge, Vashon Island and, with some luck, wildlife whether it be sea or forest-animals.
 When you arrive back to the beginning of the loop make sure to take time and smell the roses, literally, at the beautiful rose garden.